-Known for its blend of power, refinement, and digital capability, it’s still one of the most searched
+The Yamaha A-S801 has been a staple in the hi-fi community for nearly a decade.
+Known for its blend of power, refinement, and digital capability, it remains one of the most searched integrated amplifiers on the market.

-and sound quality.
-We’ll also compare it with modern competitors and help you decide if it’s still
+In this detailed review, we’ll break down the Yamaha A-S801’s design, performance, connectivity, and sound quality.
+We’ll also compare it with modern competitors and help you decide if it’s still worth buying today.

 Overview